11th Dáil: Graphical representation

 This is a graphical comparison of party strengths in the 11th Dáil from July 1943.
 This was not the official seating plan.

 Ceann Comhairle

 On 1 July 1943, Frank Fahy (FF), who had served as Ceann Comhairle since 1932, was proposed by Éamon de Valera and seconded by Seán T. O'Kelly for the position, and was elected without a vote.

 TDs by constituency

-The list of the 138 TDs elected, is given in alphabetical order by Dáil constituency.
+The 138 TDs elected at the 1943 general election are listed by Dáil constituency.